 Where do I find a mortgage broker?

 There are many ways to find a mortgage broker.
 Common ways include being referred to by a friend, family member or real estate agent.
 You can always do your research online via online reviews.

 Are mortgage brokers going out of business?

 Mortgage brokers should continue to play a big part in the mortgage market as they provide a niche service that larger banks and credit unions can’t reproduce.

 What loan types are offered by mortgage brokers?

 Mortgage brokers can offer anything from Fannie Mae to FHA to Jumbo and Streamline Refinances.
 They can offer all loan types that may be offered only via the wholesale channel.

-Do mortgage brokers actually service the loans?
+Do mortgage brokers service the loans?

-Mortgage brokers typically work with banks and lenders to fund your loans, with the banks keeping the loans on their books are selling it off to another that may service it.
+Mortgage brokers typically work with banks and lenders to fund your loans, with the banks keeping the loans on their books are selling it off to another that may serve it.
 Most likely your loan servicer will change after your loan closes.